Bachelor of Sport Coaching

 The Bachelor of Sport Coaching (BSpC) is the only specialist sport coaching degree in New Zealand.
 With options for flexible learning, endorsements and internships, this qualification can cater for a wide variety of students.

 Using sport coaching as the context, UC students gain key skills employers are looking for, not just in sport and related fields but in everything from communications to corporate management.
-BSpC students learn skills such as leadership, accountability, communication and teamwork, and knowledge of motivation and psychology.
+BSpC students learn skills such as leadership, accountability, communication, teamwork, and motivation and psychology.

 This degree also provides a recognised pathway to teaching, in particular physical education and health teaching, with the option to include an additional teaching subject such as maths or science, when combined with a graduate teaching qualification.